 A good example of such an unusual dish that can appear on our plate is Μοσχάρι Κοκκινιστό (moshari kokkinisto), i.e. beef stewed in tomato sauce with a hint of cinnamon.
 It is served with bucatini noodles, which are sprinkled with grated hard kefalotiri cheese.
 It is a very tasty set and, most importantly, it can be prepared without major obstacles in Poland.
 Instead of kefalotiri, you can use another hard maturing cheese like Parmesan, Grana Padano.
-However, you should search in Polish shops, because you can buy Greek graviera and kefalotiri cheeses more often.
+However, you should search in Polish shops, because you can buy Greek graviera and kefalotiri cheeses more and more often.

 1. We start preparing the dish by washing and thoroughly drying the meat with a paper towel.
 Then, cut the beef into larger pieces (about 4 cm).

 2. Heat the olive oil in a pot and fry the beef in it.
 After browning one side, transfer the meat to the other and repeat the process.
 Try not to overfill the bottom of the pan and not stir the meat while frying.

 3. Add chopped onion and garlic to the meat and fry another 2-3 minutes, then add the wine.
 When the wine has evaporated, add tomatoes and tomato puree.
 If fresh tomatoes are used, they should be peeled and chopped.
 In the case of canned tomatoes, you only need to slice them.

 4. Season the whole with cinnamon, optionally with scoop / cloves, sugar (tomatoes can be sour!), Pepper.
 Also pour hot water so that the meat is covered.
 Add salt only at the end of stewing.